 Your research project is assessed by a thesis, possibly with a viva.

 Information for international students

-Overall IELTS grade of 6.5 with a minimum of 6.5 in Listening and 6.0 in all other categories.
+Overall IELTS grade of 6.5 with a minimum of 6.5 in listening and 6.0 in all other components.

 Qualification and course duration